zuozhenggh/learning-library/oci-library/oci-hol/infra-using-terraform/infra-using-terraform/infra-using-terraform.md

 - **Author** - Flavio Pereira, Larry Beausoleil
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer
-- **Contributors** - Oracle LiveLabs (Jaden McElvey, Technical Lead, Kamryn Vinson, QA Engineer Lead Intern, Arabella Yao, Product Manager Intern, DB Product Management)
+- **Contributors** - Jaden McElvey, Technical Lead - Oracle LiveLabs Intern
-- **Last Updated By/Date** - Yaisah Granillo, June 2020
+- **Last Updated By/Date** - Kamryn Vinson, August 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.